adobe/helix-pipeline/test/fixtures/embeds.md

 is an embed, but https://www.youtube.com/watch?v=KOxbO0EI4MA is just a link.

-# Whitelisting
+# Allowing URLs

-All embed hostnames must be whitelisted.
+All embed hostnames must be allowed.
 Therefore, the following are not embeds:

 `video: https://www.example.com/embed/2Xc9gXyf2G4`